-This buying a house checklist centralises the most important advice from multiple organisations that all have a role to play in protecting you as a home buyer.
+The checklist centralises the most important advice from multiple organisations that all have a role to play in protecting you as a home buyer.

 Buyer's remorse should not be allowed to blow a hole in your post purchase glow, so make sure you know what you are in for before you make the leap.

 - BUILDING INSPECTION - The safest way to get a reliable pre-purchase building inspection is by using a specialist building surveyor.
-Surveyors who are members of the Building Officials Institute of New Zealand (BOINZ) have undertaken the Institute's Accredited Building Surveyors programme ensuring they have passed their accreditation process.
+Surveyors who are members of the Building Officials Institute of New Zealand (BOINZ) have undertaken the institute's Accredited Building Surveyors programme ensuring they have passed their accreditation process.
 Not all surveyors are BOINZ members.

 - METH TESTING - Check that the property has not been exposed to methamphetamine production.
 You can add this as a condition of sale but a report conducted by the Office of the Prime Minister's Chief Science Advisor suggests it is a danger to occupants if used at a high level or is produced at the property.

-- ELECTRICAL WIRING - If you are buying a house and are wondering if it will need rewiring, How to tell if a house needs rewiring is a checklist of things to look for.
+- ELECTRICAL WIRING - If you are buying a house and are wondering if it will need rewiring, our article How to tell if a house needs rewiring is a checklist of things to look for.
 You should also get a professional building inspection - find a qualified inspector here.

 - TRADES SERVICES - If needing a tradesman, make sure they are registered with governing bodies overseeing standards, quality and training of their members.
 You can find advice about how to find a tradesmen here.